tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 let third: undefined;
 ```

 Above are basic examples.
-In these examples you see the use of let instead of const due to the typical
+In these examples you see the use of `let` instead of `const` due to the typical
 nature of the types.
-A boolean variable typically switches between "true" and "false" often, possibly
+A boolean variable typically switches between `true` and `false` often, possibly
 representing something as simple as "on" and "off" states like light switches.

-For the "second" variable, you can see it is directly assigned to null.
+For the `second` variable, you can see it is directly assigned to `null`.
 This could be used to clear an
 object reference.
-So we could do this for our person1 object from before and change its value to null with
+So we could do this for our person1 object from before and change its value to `null` with
 the intention to free its memory at some point.
 Languages do this through a process called garbage
 collection, and the decisions it makes can get quite involved and occur at certain times according to the
 language.
 In this case with TypeScript, it does not make much sense to only assign the value
-to null.
+to `null`.
 It can never have another value at this point.
 You will see this commonly paired with another
 type.

 Originally this was handled manually by assigning pointers certain amounts of memory, and then